2021 equities outlook: Value’s time to shine?

 Asset class forecasts – Equities

-The reset of the global economy to the early cycle phase, coupled with a backdrop of low inflation and low interest rates, favors equity over bonds.
+The reset of the global economy to the early cycle phase, coupled with a backdrop of low inflation and low interest rates, favours equity over bonds.
 Over the next five years, we expect global equities to return 7.3%, versus a return of -0.1% for global aggregate fixed income.

 Within global equities, expected returns vary across different regions over the next five years.
 U.S. equities, which have outperformed in recent years on the back of high-growth tech heavyweights, are expected to underperform relative to other regional equity markets as valuation spreads normalise.
 Non-U.S. developed market and emerging market equities, in particular, are expected to have stronger returns.
 The timing and extent of these return differences is debatable, but we do think U.S. equities will be a relative loser.